 Fine curls and waves

-Of course your hair type is not the only contributing factor, for example your porosity and your city’s water qualities will also affect how often you wash your hair.
+Of course, your hair type is not the only contributing factor to how often you should wash your hair.
+For example, your porosity and your city’s water qualities will also affect what might be best.

-We realize that there is not one right answer when it comes to hair care – which can lead to some confusion.
-We constantly get questions on this topic, like this one from our reader posted this question in Curly Q&A.
+There is never one right answer when it comes to hair care – which can lead to some confusion.
+We constantly get questions on this topic, like this one from our reader posted this question in Curly Q&A:

 "How often should I wash my hair?
 I usually wash my hair once a week, my hair doesn't stink, it doesn't feel dirty, it doesn't look dirty.....I just don't really like it.
 Also I don't like to do anything like twisting or just anything new until the day before I wash my hair or the day I actually wash my hair (Saturday).
 So is washing it once a week really necessary?" - NaturalDude

-No, washing weekly is not necessary for everyone so that weekly standard is for persons who find it fits into their lifestyle.
-An easy guide is to follow these three rules.
+No, washing weekly is not necessary for everyone.
+That weekly standard is for people who find it fits into their lifestyle.
+Here are three easy rules to guide you towards a wash day decision.

 1. Wash when hair is dirty

 There is no need for a wash day schedule just because we are used to one.
 Wash your hair when it is dirty and that can be anywhere from 1-3 weeks for some, although for many two weeks are just fine when you have coily hair.
-We will share some guidelines on different hair types below.
 “Washing” means cleansing with a shampoo or cleansing conditioner, not just re-wetting hair and running conditioner through it.
 Many run conditioner through their hair just to refresh it and to keep it going until cleansing is necessary.
 Some months may require more washing (when you are working out more, swimming, etc.), so do not feel the need to stick to a wash schedule if it does not work for you.

 2. Wash when you have buildup

 Buildup is not always dirt.
 Oftentimes it is product buildup.
-Just like you put hair in twists the day before wash day, I do something similar when I use silicones.
+Just like putting hair in twists the day before wash day, I do something similar when I use silicones.
 I know it will cause buildup by day two, so I do not use it until it is time for me to wash my hair.
-There is no way I am walking around with buildup for a week so I schedule certain hairstyles according to my wash schedule.
+I don't want to walk around with buildup for a week so I schedule certain hairstyles according to my wash schedule.